qfish/XAlign/README.md

 ## What's XAlign

 Here are some example alignment patterns.
 Of course you can make your own.
-The pattern file is here:  `main/main/patterns.plist`, the patterns are based on regular expression.
-Just try it yourself.
+The pattern file is here:  `main/main/patterns.plist`, patterns are based on regular expression.

+Of course you may don't like the alignment style below, try it yourself or **tell me at the  [[Issues]](https://github.com/qfish/XAlign/issues?state=open)**.

 ### Align by equals sign
 ![Equal](http://github.so/XAlign/images/equal.gif)